Contract form requirements

 Minimum employment terms and conditions

 The employers are bound by the regulations on the minimum salary for workers regulated by a specific law.
-The current minimal net salary in Macedonia is in amount of MKD 10,080 (approx. EUR 164), but this amount does not apply to sectors for production of textile, production of clothes, and production of leather and similar leather products where the minimal salary is lower.
-There are announcement for increase of the minimal salary in all sectors by the end of 2017.
+The current minimal net salary in North Macedonia is in amount of MKD 12,508 (approx. EUR 203), but this amount does not apply to sectors for production of textile, production of clothes, and production of leather and similar leather products where the minimal salary is lower.

 Furthermore, employers are also bound by minimum employment terms regarding daily and weekly breaks, annual leave duration, maternity and parental leave, maximum working hours, termination causes and notice periods, working age limitations, overtime payment and limitations, informing procedure and severance payments for redundancies and other issues specifically regulated with the applicable regulation.